TDOT and THP Prepare for 2015 Bonnaroo Festival

-NASHVILLE – For over a decade, the Middle Tennessee city of Manchester in Coffee County has hosted one of the most popular live music events in the country - the annual Bonnaroo Music and Arts Festival.
-The festival is a four-day, multi-stage music festival held on a 700-acre farm.
+NASHVILLE – Since 2002, the small Middle Tennessee city of Manchester in Coffee County has hosted one of the most popular live music events in the country - the annual Bonnaroo Music and Arts Festival.
+Held on a 700‑acre farm, the festival is a four-day, multi-stage event that showcases a diverse assortment of musical styles and performers.
 Thousands of people from all over the country make the yearly trip to attend the festival, and Manchester becomes their temporary home for several days in June.
-As in years past, over 80,000 music lovers are expected to attend this year’s festival, which kicks off Thursday night, June 13, and winds down Sunday night, June 16.
+As in years past, over 80,000 music lovers are expected to attend this year’s festival, which kicks off Thursday night, June 11, and winds down Sunday night, June 14.

-With 80,000 festivalgoers converging on an old farm site in Coffee County, the area in and around Manchester always sees increased traffic throughout the festival.
+With 80,000 festivalgoers converging on the festival site, the area in and around Manchester always sees increased traffic throughout the festival.
 As Manchester prepares to welcome a multitude of visitors, the Tennessee Department of Transportation and Tennessee Highway Patrol are gearing up for the extra traffic expected in the area.
 TDOT and the THP are working closely with the Manchester Police Department, the Coffee County Sheriff’s Department and festival promoters to keep traffic moving on I-24 while also getting Bonnaroo attendees to their destination.
+Click here for detour map.

-This year, Bonnaroo will open its gates on Wednesday evening June 12 at 8:00 p.m.
+This year, Bonnaroo will officially open all its gates on Wednesday evening June 10 at 8:00 p.m.
 CDT to allow more time for vehicles to enter the campgrounds.
-State Troopers will be on-the-job 24 hours a day beginning Wednesday night, patrolling on the ground and by air.
+State Troopers will be on-the-job 24 hours a day, beginning Wednesday night, patrolling on the ground and by air.

-During Bonnaroo 2012, Troopers logged nearly 7,244 man-hours, worked 29 traffic crashes (9 injury, and 20 property damage crashes), and wrote 1,092 citations and 21 warnings.
+During Bonnaroo 2014, Troopers logged nearly 6,000 man-hours, worked 11 traffic crashes (0 fatal, 0 injury, and 11 property damage crashes), and wrote 124 citations and issued two warnings.
 A breakdown of all THP-issued citations during last year’s festival period is included in this release.

 - Efforts will be concentrated on keeping I-24 traffic flowing.